Outdoor Adventure Leadership

 Certificate in Ecohealth Promotion (Scroll to the Certificate in Ecohealth Promotion section)

 To be in good academic standing in the School of Kinesiology and Health Sciences, the student must:

 2) not fail more than 3 credits in an academic year or in the previous 30 credits;

 3) maintain a cumulative overall average of at least 4.0 on all courses taken.

-A student who fails over 6 credits in the 1st-year of program may not proceed to upper year PHED courses.
+A student who fails over 6 credits in the 1st-year of the program may not proceed to upper-year PHED courses.

 After one calendar year, a student who has been asked to withdraw from the program may petition the Senate Committee on Academic Regulations and Awards for readmission, but such measures should have the recommendation of the academic unit before being considered by the Senate Committee.